Master of Science in Athletic Training

-NOTE: Graduate students will begin in the Summer semester (mid-June) each year.
+NOTE: Graduate students will begin in the Fall semester each year.

 The WSU Master of Science in Athletic Training (MSAT) degree is designed to enable students with a bachelor’s degree in an area other than athletic training to obtain eligibility for the Board of Certification (BOC) examination.
 This program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 Graduates of the MSAT are eligible for the Board of Certification (BOC) examination.